rochacbruno-archive/splinter_model/README.md

-Create scraper using Scrapy Selectors
+Create a web scraper using Splinter Selectors
 ============================================

 [![Build